neoforged/.github/primers/26.2/index.md

         - `isInShallowFluid` - Whether the fluid covering the entity is less than the jump threshold.
     - `Mob#TAG_PERSISTENCE_REQUIRED` - A tag that marks whether the entity should be persisted.
     - `MobCategory#getDebugAbbreviation` - An abbreviation of the category when looking through one of the debug menus.
+    - `PostSpawnProcessor` - A consumer that modifies the entity data after spawning into the level.
 - `net.minecraft.world.entity.ai.navigation.PathNavigation#getMaxVerticalDistanceToWaypoint` - Gets the maximum vertical distance from the current node the entity pathfinding through.
 - `net.minecraft.world.entity.animal.turtle.Turtle#getHomePos` - Gets the home position of the turtle.
 - `net.minecraft.world.entity.item.PrimedTnt`